A Predictive Flexibility Aggregation Method for Low Voltage Distribution System Control: Real-time Control

 \subsection{Disaggregation of Power Setpoints}

-The disaggregation process is similar to the cost function evaluation.
-Power setpoints $(p_j , q_j)$ for each residential unit are computed and communicated by the central controller as the optimal power exchange for a specific node.
-This power must be shared between the assets at minimal cost.
-This is performed by fixing the remaining varying parameters of $\mathbf{x}$ in \eqref{eq:free_part}, $\widehat{P}_{grid}$ and $\widehat{Q}_{grid}$.
-This further enables the identification of the region in which the desired operating point lies.

-Mathematically, this comes back to identify the region in $\mathcal{R’}$ for which the following inequalities are satisfied:
+The disaggregation process follows a structure similar to that of the flexibility assessment.
+For each residential unit, the central controller computes and communicates power setpoints ($p_j, q_j$) that represent the optimal power exchange at a given node.
+These setpoints must be cost-effectively shared among the local assets.
+This is performed by fixing the remaining varying parameters of $\mathbf{\bar{x}}$ in (\ref{eq:free_part}), $\widehat{p}_{grid}$ and $\widehat{q}_{grid}$.
+This enables the identification of the region in which the desired operating point lies.
+Mathematically, this comes back to identifying the region in $\mathcal{\bar{R}}$ for which constraint \eqref{eq:free_part} is satisfied.

 The local cost is evaluated using (\ref{eq:costs}) within the corresponding critical region, and the optimal policy from (\ref{eq:policy}) specifies the setpoints of each asset.
+This step requires only a function evaluation rather than solving an optimization problem.